Genital herpes

 Many sexual health clinics offer a walk-in service, where you do not need an appointment.

-They'll often get test results quicker than GP practices.
+They'll often get test results quicker than GP practices and you do not have to pay a prescription fee for treatment.

 Find a sexual health clinic